pereznetworks/My-Tic-Tac-Toe-Game/README.md

         EXTRA CREDIT # 3

-          If only 1 player name entered...
-            the computer plays the player with no name.
+          If only 1 player name is entered... the computer plays the player with no name.

-            So the computer can play both X or O, but the UI assumes... most humans will want to play the game as X.
+            So the computer can play both X or O, but the UI assumes... most humans will want to play the game as X, with first turn.

             More on the computer player below under # Extra Credits.